DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/4-value/article.md

 ![bar chart of values between 0 and 1, with "horse" at 0.8, "frog" at 0.2, and everythine else near 0](img/activations_values.png)

-Now we can step into the imaginary shoes of our network and see what it's thinking when it sees this image.
+Now we can step into the imaginary shoes of our model and see what it's thinking when it sees this image.

 > Hmm, if I choose "horse", I'm 85% confident in being right - I should get a good reward for that.
 If I choose "frog", I'm only 23% confident in being right - not so good.
 But "everything else is pretty much hopeless - there's virtually no chance it's a "truck"!

-You might notice the network isn't very logical - 85% chance of being right for "horse" + 23% chance of being right for "frog" = 108% chance of it being a "horse or frog".
+You might notice the model isn't very logical - 85% chance of being right for "horse" + 23% chance of being right for "frog" = 108% chance of it being a "horse or frog".
 There is a simple fix for this, which we'll leave as an exercise for the reader.

 We still need to choose an action, so we fire up our policy.
 We're using an epsilon-greedy policy (equation \eqref{eqn:policy}) with $\epsilon=0.2$, so the total probability of each action looks like this: